caleb542/caleb542.github.io/index.md

 ## CALEB G. HAMILTON

-I am working on becoming a full-stack developer, although I do spend a most of my time in templates, styles and html.
+I was working on becoming a full-stack developer, although I do spend a most of my time in templates, styles and html.
 I enjoy new experiences, this is one of my newer projects.
 The github experience is also new for me.

 Jekyll is o.k. so far.